 - Assigning office equipment

-Order purchasing is one of the key steps in the overall procurement process, but all too often, this task is filled with manual data entry and paper forms, and employees have to spend hours each week on repetitive tasks such as filling in the same purchase orders.
+Order purchasing is one of the key steps in the overall procurement process.
+Still, all too often, this task is filled with manual data entry and paper forms, and employees have to spend hours each week on repetitive tasks such as filling in the same purchase orders.
 Business process automation can streamline this whole process by automating purchase form completion or auto-retrieving similar information from an SQL database.

-It’s not much of a hassle if one can expect an off day and submit a time-off request beforehand, but it’s not rare that staff need to ask for a day off when they’re at home due to an illness or a personal emergency.
+It’s not much of a hassle if one can expect an off day and submit a time-off request beforehand, but it’s not rare that staff needs to ask for a day off when they’re at home due to an illness or a personal emergency.
 That is when using physical forms for time-off requests is troublesome.
-You can, instead, make it easy for your employees by using business process software to streamline this task, so that in case of an emergency, your staff can submit forms online and don’t have to worry about office paperwork.
+You can, instead, make it easy for your employees by using business process software to streamline this task so that in case of an emergency, your staff can submit forms online and don’t have to worry about office paperwork.

-Expense claims are money your employees claim back after they’ve spent on business expenses, such as taking a client to dinner, on behalf of your company.
+Expense claims are money your employees claim back after they’ve spent on business expenses, such as taking a client to dinner on behalf of your company.
 Using paper reports for expense claims not only results in longer processing times but also makes it harder for your account department to keep track of and maintain the records.
 Software automation can help your employees fill out expenses more quickly, as well as allow you to verify and preserve the records with attached receipts.

 Budget approval is a crucial task for business operations, but managing budget approvals can get messy quickly, especially when multiple layers of approval are required.
 Business process automation allows you to generate customized forms for different types of budget approval, and the software can prevent disorder by routing forms to the right approvers.

-Use cases of robotic process automation
+Use cases of robotic process automation.

-Modern customers have got used to quick support responses.
+Modern customers have gotten used to quick support responses.
 An automated customer support system can help you revert to your customers’ requests quickly by creating answers to common queries.
-Such a system can also segment queries into different categories such as product queries, service queries, after-sales queries, etc. This segmentation can help customers get what they need quicker.
+Such a system can also segment queries into different categories, such as product queries, service queries, after-sales queries, etc. This segmentation can help customers get what they need quicker.
 Customer service activities tend to have rule-based processes that can be automated.

-RPA can help handle sales activities by automating tasks such as order data input, invoicing, etc. It will remove duplicated data and allow data to remain consistent across systems, which will increase your employees’ satisfaction as they now can concentrate on important tasks like lead nurturing and order generating.
+RPA can help handle sales activities by automating tasks such as order data input, invoicing, etc. It will remove duplicated data and allow data to remain consistent across systems, which will increase your employees’ satisfaction as they can now concentrate on important tasks like lead nurturing and order generating.

 Monthly payroll processing is a time-consuming and repetitive task for the HR department.
-It often requires a large volume of data entry, which can result in data inaccuracy that can lead to delay in payment and employee dissatisfaction.
+It often requires a large volume of data entry, which can result in data inaccuracy that can lead to delays in payment and employee dissatisfaction.